Back to Top

 Mark joined PETRONAS Canada in 2015, and has approximately 20 years of international and domestic oil & gas experience.
 In his role as VP Finance, Mark is responsible for the Company's finance, treasury and tax functions.
 This includes oversight of group and external reporting, operations and marketing accounting, risk and insurance, direct and indirect tax as well as budgeting and strategic planning.
 Mark is also currently focused on and helping to lead the Company's transition to SAP, as PETRONAS Canada progresses its digital transformation strategy.
 Prior to joining PETRONAS Canada, Mark was a Senior Manager with KPMG in Calgary and in Stavanger, Norway, concentrating his career on multi-national engagements over his 13 years with the firm.

-Shannon Young is the Vice President, Sustainability & External Affairs for PETRONAS Energy Canada Ltd. At PETRONAS, Shannon leads a team working collaboratively with governments, Indigenous leaders, communities, sustainability leaders, and the broader public to ensure that Canada’s low-carbon and responsibly produced natural gas and LNG continues to play a key role in the global energy transition.
 In addition to senior leadership roles in energy and power sectors, Shannon practiced regulatory and environmental law for nearly two decades and has considerable expertise in leading complex public policy and regulatory files and developing and strengthening relationships with multiple and varied stakeholders.
 Shannon is a member of the Explorers and Producers Association of Canada’s Board of Governors, a member of the University of Ottawa’s Positive Energy Advisory Council and is actively involved in her local community as a former Board member of YW Calgary and a current member of the WinSport Board of Directors.

 Governance